 Employee argues that Agency failed to maintain proper communication for priority reemployment consideration.
-She also requests a displaced workers certificate.
 In the instant case, complaints addressing priority reemployment are generally considered post-RIF actions, which are outside of the jurisdiction of this Office.
 Agency's RIF Notice states that "[e]mployees separated pursuant to a reduction in force receive priority reemployment consideration, but are not guaranteed reemployment."
 The notice also explained that employees may apply for future job vacancies at DCPS or within the District government that arise in the future.
 Further, 5 DCMR § 1505.3 states that while Agency is authorized to establish and implement priority reemployment procedures, separated employees are not granted a right to be reemployed.
-There are no provisions for the issuance of a displaced workers certificated under the Education Service RIF regulations (5 DCMR, Chapter 15).
-As such, the undersigned finds that Agency is not required to guarantee Employee any position under the priority reemployment provisions or issue a displaced workers certificate.
+As such, the undersigned finds that Agency is not required to guarantee Employee any position under the priority reemployment provisions.